 As hard as it may seem, try to let go of worrying about what others think.
 For everything you put out there, someone will think it stinks.
 But for each person who doesn’t love it, ten more will think it’s phenomenal.
 Truly great work could never please everyone.
 Focus on those who love it.

 3 – Love Yourself and Enjoy the Journey

 On our journey, we must learn to show ourselves lots of kindness and compassion.
 When you go after what you really want in life you’re going to be scared.
 You’re going to fall down and you’re going to make mistakes.
 Not only is that okay, it’s wonderful.
 That’s how we learn and grow.
 The most accomplished among us are usually the ones who have made the most mistakes.

 Celebrate how far you’ve come, not how far you have left to go.
 Learn to love yourself just the way you are because you’re already enough.
 Having supportive people by our side is important, but we also need to find that support within.
 This is something that has taken me years to learn and I imagine I have many more to go.
 But I guarantee you wouldn’t be reading this today had I not learned some self-acceptance along the way.

 Finally, remember to smile and enjoy the journey.
 When you reach your destination, this is the part you’ll remember most fondly.Love yourself just the way you are because you’re already enough.
 Click To Tweet

 There you have it.
 Three simple ways to live with more courage, clarity, and confidence.
 Now it’s up to you to take action.
 Don’t try to do it all at once.
 Pick one area and the rest will follow.

 Hold Yourself Accountable

 How will you take action toward more courage, clarity, or confidence this week?
-Share in the comments below or hop on to my free private Facebook community and share.
+Share in the comments below or come say “hi” on Facebook.